pubky/pubky-knowledge-base/Pubky Core/Homeservers.md

-The network is composed of multiple, independent data stores, which provides censorship resistance and ensures that no single entity controls the flow of information.
+The network is composed of multiple, independent data stores, homeservers, which provide censorship resistance and ensure that no single entity controls the flow of information.

 ### Data Storage and Access